b4mboo/prophet/README.md

       log.level = Logger::INFO

       # Custom GitHub (GH) username/password to use for commenting on a successful run.
+      # These credentials are also used for setting the status of the pull request.
       config.username = 'foo-success'
       config.password = 'bar'